monnneee/scHiCAR/3_create_pseudo-bulk_fastq/README.md

 done #outputs DNA barcodes for each samples in each cluster
 ```

-#### 3. extract DNA reads based on barcodes for each samples in each cluster or cell type
+#### 3. Extract DNA reads based on barcodes for each samples in each cluster or cell type
 ```bash
 mkdir final_readName